 At the same time, there are some medical schools that select for an interview almost exclusively based on the UCAT score, The University of Newcastle, the University of Southampton and the University of Sheffield are 3 examples of medical schools that use such shortlisting criteria.
 Students who have a high UCAT score apply to these schools and thus a good score there is much higher than a good score for Keele university or for Queen’s University Belfast.

 All the examples above refer to medical schools in the UK.
 For students applying to Australia and New Zealand, the same principles apply.
-Just like with the UCAS application universities in Australia each has their shortlisting criteria and each given different weight to the UCAT exam.
+Just like with the UCAS application, universities in Australia each have their shortlisting criteria and each given different weight to the UCAT exam.

 On top of the programme and the University, the scores of other students in a given year also affect what it means for you to have a good score.
 The difference between a good score on any given year has been as wide as 100 points in the past.
-The score report you get on the day of the exam only tells you about your performance.
+The score report you get on the day of the exam only tells you about your performance, not the impact it may have on the full admissions cycle.

 To understand how you rank compared to other students, which percentile you are in, you will need to check the official website for the breakdown of results.
 If you are interested in understanding how this works and how to interpret previous year’s UCAT test statistics, I have written a separate post on this.